EricSchrock/codenames/step4.md

 We will start by porting your "update state" type functions.
 IO is messy so porting the functions without IO is a good place to start.

-    Objective: Write C versions of all your state update type function.
+    Objective: Write C versions of all your state update type functions.

 Python code can call C code.
 This allows us to port your project from Python to C in stages while keeping it fully functional for testing.
 This is conceptually simple but tricky in practice and this step will help you understand under the hood in both languages a bit more.